 Master your marketing skills in as little as one year.

 The UIC Business Liautaud Graduate School Master of Science in Marketing Program provides essential concepts and tools for a career in marketing.
 The program is ideal for students and young professionals with non-business degrees looking to transition to a marketing position or for business graduates seeking more specialized training in marketing.

-Our marketing program offers unique concentrations in multicultural and global marketing and in marketing research in addition to a concentration in advertising and communications.
-Or you can opt for a general MS in marketing, a flexible option that you can customize to your professional interests.
+Our marketing program offers unique concentrations in Global and Multicultural Marketing and in Marketing Research, in addition to a concentration in Advertising and Communications.
+Or you can opt for a general MS in Marketing, a flexible option that you can customize to your professional interests.

 Info and Careers

 This 34-credit hour program can be completed in as little as one year.
 This program is perfect for recent graduates who are looking to gain business knowledge in an exciting and growing area.
 For those looking to switch careers, this program provides practical skills in a rapidly growing career field.

 Our marketing program takes advantage of our research faculty and couples theory with practical application.

 Marketing Core Courses